Jawai Leopard Camp

 Safety, Permits & Local Etiquette

-• Solo Female Traveller: Generally safe with guided tours and reputed camps; stick to group activities and avoid venturing alone at night.
+- Solo Female Traveller: Generally safe with guided tours and reputable camps; stick to group activities and avoid venturing alone into isolated areas after dark.

 Hidden Tips Only Repeat Visitors Know

-• Chat with Rabari shepherds during village walks; their leopard stories are gold.
+- Chat with Rabari shepherds during village walks; their leopard stories are often more thrilling than guidebooks.

 Frequently Asked Questions